Cerebellum-Network/docs.cere.network/ddc/protocols/smart-contract-api.md

 )
 ```

-Settle the due costs of a bucket from its payer account to the cluster account.
+Settle the due costs of a Bucket from its payer account to the Cluster account.

 ### bucket\_change\_params (mutable, payable)